Puja7629/HACKTOBERFEST2022/README.md

-# HACKTOBERFEST2022
+# HACKTOBERFEST 2022
-### Hi This repository is created for anyone who is willing to take part in the Hacktoberfest 2022 organized by GitHub.
+### Hello, This repository has been set up for anyone interested in participating in the GitHub-organized Hacktoberfest 2022.
-I welcome all of you to contribute in this repository in any technology/stack that interest you, I will review it by following all the GitHub rules, I would merge in my repo to get it accepted by hactoberfest team.
+I invite everyone to contribute to this repository using whatever technology or stack you find interesting by creating a capasatone project.
+I will then review it in accordance with the GitHub guidelines.

+For the hactoberfest team to accept it, I would integrate it into my repository.

-NOTE: Please send your PR in a seperate folder by renaming it as your [Project_Name] by adding a README inside the project folder.
+NOTE: When submitting your PR, please provide it in a separate folder with the name of your project (i.e., [Project Name]), and include a README file inside the project folder.

-HAPPY CODING, FOLKS :)
+HAPPY CODING, PEOPLE:)